Krobes/gameaffinity/README.md

 ## Tips

 - If you are installing Docker on your machine for the first time, I recommend adding your user to the docker group so that you don't have to run all commands with sudo.

 - When connecting to the database, if you encounter issues connecting to localhost on port 4306, run the command docker inspect 'mysql_container_name' to find out its IP address and connect through port 3306.

+- If you get a 500 error, check project permissions or verify if you imported dump.sql correctly.

 ## Installation